 Page 1 of 10

 Welcome to Now Playing, in which we recount our recent adventures in PC gaming.
 This week, as a princess, Chris must survive 40 days until coronation in Long Live The Queen.

 A maid carrying a towering pile of linens barrels down the stairs towards me.
 I leap deftly aside, avoiding a collision, then take a moment to revel in my success.
 It's a small success, to be sure.
 All I've done is avoiding getting bumped into by hurrying maid.
-It's still a success, however, and particularly notable because after playing several in-game weeks in Long Live The Queen, it's literally my only success.
+It's still a success, however, and particularly notable because after playing several in-game weeks in

 As a teenage princess in this visual novel-style role-playing game, I need to survive for 40 weeks to reach my coronation.
 Each week, I choose two subjects to study, from social skills like composure, elegance, and court manners, to physical skills like swordplay and horseback riding, to intellectual skills like history, medicine, economics, and military strategy.
 My mood affects how well I learn these skills: for instance, if I'm angry, I get a bonus towards learning how to jam a sword between someone's ribs, but if I'm depressed, I won't be very good at learning how to appear elegant.
 At the end of each week, various events will test these skills.
 I might have to interact with visiting nobility, make a tough decision about the kingdom, or simply avoid a careless maid.